 Solve sample papers before/ during the board exam time to practice subjective questions and answers.

 "Board exams basically focus on knowledge (more theoretical) whereas JEE basically focuses on the application of knowledge.
 So when you acquire the knowledge with clear concepts, it will take care of your board exams.
 For JEE, you further require lots of practice and fast problem solving skills using various tricks." - Abhijeet Mahato (IIT-Kharagpur).

 IIT JEE 2024 Preparation - FAQs

 Will JEE 2024 be tough?

-JEE 2024 can be moderate or tough.
+JEE 2024 can be easy, moderate or tough.
 The difficulty level of JEE can’t be predicted in advance as it varies every year.
 Will JEE 2024 be Tough or Easy?

 How to prepare for JEE 2024 at home?